martmannupb/AmoebotSim-2.0/Documentation/installation_guide/sim.md

 	> [!NOTE]
 	> When opening the project for the first time, Unity may display error messages due to Assemblies not being loaded.
 	> These errors should disappear after closing the Unity Editor and opening the project again.
+	>
+	> A warning "Missing Editor Version" may be displayed if your Unity Editor version does not exactly match the project's version.
+	> You can select your installed Editor and open the project with this version.
+	> Should you face more issues with your version, visit the [download archive](https://unity.com/releases/editor/archive) and download the matching version **6000.0.25f1**.

 ### 2. Test the Project
 - When the project has finished loading, you should see the Unity Editor interface: